 7. Release the hose pressure and remove the hose from the head.

-8. Clean any excess grease from around the inlet and pressure release valve with a Q-Tip (cotton swab).
+8. Clean excess grease from around the inlet and pressure release valve with a cotton swab.

 9. Install top lock collar and tighten.